 A great employee experience starts with a leader who cares.
 Someone who builds connection, creates open communication with all employees, and actively listens to their concerns.

-Then, organizations can compile the results, take employee feedback and make important changes that align with their stated needs.
-Be aware, however: this is not a one-and-done solution.
-Communication is a continual, intentional, habit that, over time, builds relationships.
+Then, organizations can compile the results, take employee feedback, and make important changes that align with their stated needs.
+Be aware, however, that this is not a one-and-done solution.
+Communication is a continual, intentional habit that, over time, builds relationships.

 Invest in employee success, recognition and rewards, and surveys and insights